mmoomocow/csharp-quiz/README.md

 To ensure I am doing this I will

 * Refer to the purpose of the program whenever adding new features, to ensure it fits with the purpose
-* Taking to the other members of my team to ensure the understand the questions
+* Test my program with the target audience

 ### Usability